HomeSpecialties › Neurology

 How to become a neurologist in Australia — RACP Basic Physician Training, the Divisional exams, the national ANZAN MATCH into Advanced Training in Neurology (with its published CV-and-interview weighting), the neurophysiology logbook requirements, and what the published ATO data shows neurologists earn.

-There are two bottlenecks, not one: getting onto Basic Physician Training, then — after passing both Divisional exams — winning an accredited Advanced Training post through the national ANZAN MATCH.
-Worth knowing: neurology is unusual among the physician subspecialties in publishing a national scored rubric (CV 35%, interview 65%, minimum 55/100 to enter the match) and numeric neurophysiology logbook minimums — so there is, unusually, a published weighting to optimise against.
+Two bottlenecks, not one: getting onto Basic Physician Training, then — after both Divisional exams — winning an accredited Advanced Training post through the national ANZAN MATCH.
+Neurology is unusual among the physician subspecialties in publishing a national scored rubric (CV 35%, interview 65%, minimum 55/100 to enter) and numeric neurophysiology logbook minimums — so there is, unusually, a published weighting to optimise against.

 Why neurology

-You diagnose and manage disease of the brain, spinal cord, nerves and muscles — stroke and cerebrovascular disease, epilepsy, multiple sclerosis and neuroimmunology, Parkinson's disease and movement disorders, headache and migraine, neuromuscular disease (neuropathy, myasthenia, motor neurone disease), and cognitive and dementia disorders.
-The work blends complex diagnostic reasoning and long-term outpatient management with a procedural and diagnostic core — clinical neurophysiology (EEG, nerve conduction studies and EMG), lumbar puncture and botulinum-toxin therapy — and genuine acute work: hyperacute stroke and thrombolysis/clot-retrieval pathways, status epilepticus, acute neuromuscular weakness and neurological emergencies on call.
-It suits people who are drawn to the diagnostic, pattern-recognition heart of internal medicine — localising a lesion from the history and examination — who want a mix of complex outpatient management, neurophysiology and some procedural work, who can handle hyperacute stroke on-call, and who are prepared for a long pathway with two competitive entry points, research output, and a structured national selection match.
+You diagnose and manage disease of the brain, spinal cord, nerves and muscles — stroke, epilepsy, multiple sclerosis and neuroimmunology, movement disorders, headache, neuromuscular disease, and cognitive and dementia disorders.
+The work blends complex diagnostic reasoning and long-term outpatient care with a neurophysiology and procedural core (EEG, nerve conduction studies and EMG, lumbar puncture, botulinum-toxin therapy) and genuine acute work: hyperacute stroke and clot-retrieval pathways, status epilepticus and neurological emergencies on call.

 The training pathway